ATGCCGGAATTGGCACATAACAAGTACTGCCTCGGTCCTTAAGCTGTATTGCACCATATGACGGATGCCGGAATTGGCACATAACAAGTAC

 Overview

-The DataSHIELD Conference is an annual community meeting dedicated to fostering collaboration among researchers, developers, and users of DataSHIELD software.
+The DataSHIELD conference is an annual community meeting dedicated to fostering collaboration among researchers, developers, and users of DataSHIELD software.
 Unlike traditional conferences, this informal, discussion-oriented event provides a unique opportunity for participants to engage in in-depth conversations, networking, and brainstorming future projects in a relaxed and open setting.

-The 2025 edition will be hosted by the SIB Swiss Institute of Bioinformatics at the University of Lausanne (UniL), Switzerland as an in-person event.
+The 2025 edition will be hosted by the SIB Swiss Institute of Bioinformatics at the University of Lausanne (UniL), Switzerland, as an in-person event.
 The programme will include a mix of talks, training workshops, demonstrations and discussion sessions relating to the development and use of the DataSHIELD software.

 KEYNOTE SPEAKERS

-Opening Keynote | Amadou Gaye, PhD
+Opening keynote | Amadou Gaye, PhD

 Ass.
 Prof & Chair, Dept. of Integrative Genomics and Epidemiology, Meharry Medical College